Average Burial Insurance Costs By Age

 Alternatively, whole life is a type of permanent life insurance that lasts forever, and the cost cannot increase over time.
 Comparatively, term life will always be cheaper than a whole life policy because term coverage expires around age 80.

-There are two policy types of whole life final expense insurance plans: simplified issue and guaranteed acceptance.
+There are two policy types of whole life final expense insurance plans: simplified issue (aka “no-exam”) and guaranteed acceptance.
 Guaranteed issue life insurance products have no health or lifestyle underwriting.
 There are no health questions or exams, which means you cannot be denied because of previous health conditions.

 Because your approval is assured, there is always a two-year waiting period.
 Death during the first 24 months will mean that your beneficiaries only get a refund of your premiums plus interest (often 10%).